meryemsanem/capstone-project/README.md

 <a name="live-demo"></a>

-- The link to my online portfolio [Live Demo Link](https://meryemsanem.github.io/capstone-project/)
+- The link to my events page [Live Demo Link](https://meryemsanem.github.io/capstone-project/)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>